ozanyarman/Disproof-of-1985-Mertens-disproof/README.md

 * **Environment:** Wolfram Mathematica (Version 12.0 or higher recommended to handle advanced high-precision array vectorization).
 * **Setup:** Ensure that all three `.txt` data files reside in your target directory as configured via the `SetDirectory[...]` directive inside the notebooks.
 * **Execution:** Run `Mertens-Riemann-100000zeros-ANALYTICAL-CHECK_Factor-of-2-miscalculation-FINAL.nb` to independently reproduce the 250-digit local optimization scans and see the absolute validation metrics.
+* * **Citation:** Refer to Prof. Dr. Ozan Yarman and Prof. Dr. Tolga Yarman together whenever you are making public or commercial use of this discovery.